Barbara Rukavina: I had personal motivation to study Speech Therapy

 Barbara Rukavina: Za studij logopedije imala sam osobnu motivaciju

 Many professions today are neither the first nor, unfortunately, the second choice when it comes to making a decision about studies, and precisely those are crucial for many sensitive social groups such as children.
-Speech and Language Pathology is one of them, and we talked about it with Barbara Rukavina, a young student from Slavonia, a creator of digital content and we can safely say - an educator and promoter of Speech and Language Pathology as a branch of health care.
+Speech and Language Therapy is one of them, and we talked about it with Barbara Rukavina, a young student from Slavonia, a creator of digital content and we can safely say - an educator and promoter of Speech and Language Therapy as a branch of health care.

 From the moment I discovered what speech therapy was in high school, I knew it was the field I could see myself in.
 I am particularly attracted by its multidisciplinarity, because it is a combination of medical, psychological and linguistic knowledge.
 In addition, speech therapy is a profession that allows me to really help others with my work and effort.